 *** Travel Equipment ***

 Students need a good quality and proper size guitar (for very young students) a music stand (for their home use) a foot stool, a metronome and books I assign along with an 8 1/2" X 11" blank manuscript book and a folder with side pockets to hold handout sheets.
-Piano and mandolin students need their own instrument and the above materials minus the foot stool.
+Piano students need their own instrument and the above materials minus the foot stool.